Dr. Eugen Wassiliwizky

 Since 2014Trainer for rhetoric, presentation techniques and scientific communication

-Since 2013research fellow at the Max-Planck-Institute for Empirical Aesthetics, Frankfurt am Main, Germany
+2013–2022Research fellow at the Max-Planck-Institute for Empirical Aesthetics, Department of Language and Literature, Frankfurt am Main, Germany

 2010Research internship as research trainee at the McGill University, Montréal/School of Communication Sciences & Disorders (Neuroprogmatics and Emotion Lab, Marc Pell, PhD)